 15 Apr Why Using A Legitimate Cleaning Company Could Help Protect Workers From A Disaster

 I’ve been humbled over the past 13 years by the dedication, love, and commitment of the people who have worked for us.
 The past couple of weeks have been some of my darkest days.
 I find myself increasingly pushed out of my comfort zone not only as a business owner navigating through the process of loan applications and keeping our business afloat but also as a human being caring for our staff during a crisis the world has never seen.
-Days have been spent calling creditors, researching disaster relief loans, SBA grants, unemployment benefits, and applications…sifting through all the red tape at an attempt to provide some type of financial relief for our workers and their families much as they have done for us day in and day out for years.
+Days have been spent calling creditors, researching disaster relief loans, SBA grants, unemployment benefits, and applications…sifting through all the red tape in an attempt to provide some financial relief for our workers and their families much as they have done for us day in and day out for years.

 It’s a scary time for all of us.
 Like many small business owners, I find myself in tears throughout the day.
-My stomach knots up when we go over the next day’s schedule and the once 25 plus jobs divided over our 15 employees have dwindled to 5…4…2 jobs…I have to decide who will work and who will stay at home.
+My stomach knots up when we go over the next day’s schedule, and the once 25 plus jobs divided over our 15 employees have dwindled to 5-4-2 jobs, I have to decide who will work and who will stay at home.
 Basically, who will make money and who will make none.
 This is haunting as I know many of them to work paycheck to paycheck and have little kids who need to be fed.
-While many of our clients have been more than generous with tips and the offering of paying for cleanings they aren’t receiving, it’s getting to the point where we will eventually have to choose if shutting the doors would be better than letting our staff continue to responsibly work.
+While many of our clients have been more than generous with tips and the offering of paying for cleanings they aren’t receiving, it’s getting to the point where we will eventually have to choose if shutting the doors would be better than letting our staff continue to work responsibly.

 The South Carolina Department of Employment and Workforce says it has paid out approximately $10 million in regular unemployment benefits between March 29 through Thursday.
-SCDEW is encouraging people to file in anticipation of the additional $600 weekly payment to be made under the Coronavirus Aid, Relief and Economic Security (CARES) Act but it’s unclear whether 1099, self-employed, gig workers, etc. will benefit from the financial relief and as to when the financial help will come if at all.
+SCDEW is encouraging people to file in anticipation of the additional $600 weekly payment to be made under the Coronavirus Aid, Relief and Economic Security (CARES) Act, but it’s unclear whether 1099, self-employed, gig workers, etc. will benefit from the financial relief and as to when the financial help will come if at all.